 Endorsed by CIHT for CPD Approved by IHE

 Exercising our rights to use a highway is something we do automatically everyday without further consideration.
-This course examines the various ways in which the rights of way over a highway are organised by a highway authority, including the duties of the highway authority, in maintenance as well as discretionary powers of improvement.
 The course will include interesting and unusual case law, statutory provisions and recent cases that could affect working practices.

 Aims & Objectives: